-The ame course duration as stipulated for the DGCA approved AME colleges in India as per regulatory requirements is 800 hours of theoretical and practical elements followed by the examination which is conducted by the DGCA.
+The AME course duration stipulated for the DGCA approved AME colleges in India as per regulatory requirements is 800 hours of theoretical and practical elements followed by the examination, which is conducted by the Central Examination Office of the DGCA.
 This training consists of 10 modules or aviation subjects in total which cover up the basic elements of the aircraft maintenance engineering.
-Examinations are computer based Multiple choice questions for the relevant modules, whose training has been concluded by the ame colleges and are conducted by the Central Examination Office of the DGCA three times in a calendar year.
+Examinations are computer based Multiple choice questions for the relevant modules, whose training has been concluded by the AME colleges and are conducted by the Central Examination Office of the DGCA three times in a calendar year.

 Category B AME Course Duration

-Category B is an aircraft Maintenance Certifying Staff who is also known as Base Maintenance ame engineer.
-The scope of AME regarding Category B of aircraft maintenance license is classified in 2 Categories and 4 sub-categories namely in ame mechanical and ame avionics stream:
+Category B gives privilege to a Certifying Staff to perform Base or Heavy Maintenance as an Aircraft Maintenance Engineer.
+The scope of AME regarding Category B of aircraft maintenance license is classified in 2 Categories and 4 sub-categories namely in AME Mechanical and AME Avionics Stream

 AME Mechanical Stream

 The different stream of AME approval in Category B of Aircraft Maintenance Engineering define privileges of a licensed AME which he/she can exercise for the aircraft maintenance.